RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/3_application_tutorial/2_OpenFOAM_PS/index.en.md

 In the final step of this tutorial, you use ParaView, which is installed on the WHEEL server, to visualize the calculation results.

-Therefore, if you are running the tutorial with WHEEL installed on a remote server, or if you are running in an environment where ParaView is not installed, you cannot run the Review Analysis Results chapter.
+Therefore, if you are running the tutorial with WHEEL installed on a remote server, or if you are running in an environment where ParaView is not installed, you cannot run the Checking Analysis Results chapter.

 ### Workflow Overview
-In this tutorial, we will use the parameter study component as shown below to analyze the inlet velocity in 1 m/s increments from 5 to 7 m/s.
+In this tutorial, we will use the parameter study component as shown below to analyze the inlet velocity in 1m/s increments from 5 to 7m/s.

 ![img](./img/workflow.png "Complete Workflow")

 convert component
 : Prepare a mesh file for OpenFOAM.

-PS0 Component
+PS0 component
 : The analysis is performed while changing the inlet flow velocity.
 It has the __solve__ component described below as an internal component.

 solve component